 Terrie Hope grew up in Rhodesia (now Zimbabwe), Africa, and founded Critique Cafe as a way for writers to network, join critique groups, and get help with their manuscripts.
 Terrie is as much of a reader as a writer, and has contributed to creative endeavors ranging from puppet plays to church newsletters.
 If you're looking for critique partners, visit Critique Cafe or connect with Terrie via her website, www.TerrieHope.com.

-Katrina DeLallo is a spiritual, fantasy writer whose work has been published/is forthcoming in several small eZines, SuperTeacherWorksheets.com, and in a couple of print anthologies published by Static Movement.
+Katrina DeLallo is a spiritual, fantasy writer whose work has been published in several eZines, SuperTeacherWorksheets.com, and in print anthologies published by Static Movement.
 Her earliest writing memory stems from the age of six, when she wrote her first story into a journal given to her by one of her older sisters.
 She adores imagining new worlds, new places, new people and characters.
 Her main draw is to fantasy, because fantasy allows her to create worlds that do not exist.
-It allows her to craft worlds that are her own.
-Her favorite authors are Diana Wynne Jones, Brian Jacques, J.R.R.
-Tolkien, and Patricia McKillip.
 Visit Katrina's blog or request a critique at her website, The World Crafter.